chrisschmitz/commandbox-hostupdater/README.md

 ```bash
 CommandBox> server start host=myproject.local
 ```
-The module will add 'myproject.local' to your hosts file.
-All entries added by the module will be marked with a comment `Added by CommandBox` and add a time stamp to that comment.
+The module will add the host name (here 'myproject.local') to your hosts file.
+All entries added by the module will be marked with a comment `# CommandBox <Server-ID> <current timestamp>`.

 ### Location of the hosts file